|La Closerie||Self Catering||Saturday||4||8||2|

 Open plan stairway leads up from the entrance hall to the first floor which comprises:

-Good sized double bedroom with frenchdoors leading out to a large partly covered balcony which has the benefit of motorised awning and table and chairs (best place for sunset watchers!).
+Good sized double bedroom with air conditioning unit, french doors leading out to a large partly covered balcony which has the benefit of motorised awning and table and chairs (best place for sunset watchers!).

-Good sized twin bedded room with frenchdoors, no balcony, but with the benefit of a portable air cooling unit.
+Good sized twin bedded room with air conditioning unit, french doors, no balcony, but with the benefit of a portable air cooling unit.

 Family bathroom and separate wc.